-I'd the say that the book I got had low-quality pages.
+I’d say that the book I got had low-quality pages.

 Nevertheless, the information provided by the author is gold.

-Throughout this book, the author admits that he failed and prepares you so that you don't make the same mistakes the author did during his entrepreneurial journey.
+Throughout this book, the author admits that he failed and prepares you not to make the same mistakes he did during his entrepreneurial journey.

-Generally speaking, it's always the best to learn from failure stories.
+Generally speaking, it’s always best to learn from failure stories.

 Because then you don’t get distracted by unnecessary distractions.
 You learn things you should avoid right before you start a startup.

 I’m not saying that success stories are not helpful at all.